josmar-crwdstffng/angular/aio/content/guide/user-input.md

 The [interpolation](guide/interpolation) displays the accumulating input box changes from the `values` property.

 Suppose the user enters the letters "abc", and then backspaces to remove them one by one.
-Here's what the UI displays:
+Here is what the UI displays:

 <code-example>